anagouveia1/numericalmethodspdes/README.md

 Once past this part, could I obtain answers to some of the questions I've held?

-How do the other parts of the puzzle that I have in mind connect to this framework I'm yet developing?
+How do the other parts of the puzzle that I have in mind connect to this framework I'm yet developing?</p>

 <h2> #The Story of Master Code (PART I) </h2>
 May, 10th 2015
 Lowell, MA

-I had no idea what exactly I was doing.
+<p> I had no idea what exactly I was doing.
 In a way, I wanted to answer the question about vibrations.
-Could it be possible for someone to produce a wavelike vibration that could equate in value to a certain material/structure, that in such a way it would allow it to resonate and eventually break it?
+Could it be possible for someone to produce a wavelike vibration that could equate in value to a certain material/structure, that in such a way it would allow it to resonate and eventually break it?</p>

 <h3>There were several ways I thought about failure. </h3>